-Director, SDSN, and Director, The Earth Institute, Columbia University, USA
+Director, SDSN, and Director, Center for Sustainable Development, Columbia University, USA

 +1 (212) 854-8704

-Jeffrey D. Sachs is a world-renowned professor of economics, leader in sustainable development, senior UN advisor, bestselling author, and syndicated columnist whose monthly newspaper columns appear in more than 80 countries.
-He has twice been named among Time Magazine‘s 100 most influential world leaders.
-He was called by the New York Times, “probably the most important economist in the world,” and by Time Magazine “the world’s best known economist.”
-A recent survey by The Economist ranked Professor Sachs as among the world’s three most influential living economists of the past decade.
+Jeffrey D. Sachs is a world-renowned professor of economics, leader in sustainable development, bestselling author, and syndicated columnist whose monthly newspaper columns appear in more than 100 countries.
+He is the co-recipient of the 2015 Blue Planet Prize, the leading global prize for environmental leadership, and many other international awards and honors.
+He has twice been named among Time magazine’s 100 most influential world leaders.
+He was called by the New York Times, “probably the most important economist in the world,” and by Time magazine, “the world’s best known economist.”
+A survey by The Economist in 2011 ranked Professor Sachs as amongst the world’s three most influential living economists of the first decade of the 21st century.

 Professor Sachs serves as the Director of the Center for Sustainable Development at Columbia University.
 He is University Professor at Columbia University, the university’s highest academic rank.
 During 2002 to 2016 he served as the Director of the Earth Institute.
 Sachs served as Special Advisor to United Nations Secretary-General António Guterres on the Sustainable Development Goals,UN Secretary-General Ban Ki-moon on both the Sustainable Development Goals and Millennium Development Goals, and UN Secretary-General Kofi Annan on the Millennium Development Goals.
 He is a Distinguished Fellow of the International Institute of Applied Systems Analysis in Laxenburg, Austria.